 The Corporation and the state negotiated a new operating contract as part of the sale.
 The provincial government received 45.5 percent of the revenue earned by the casinos as a result of this.

-If you are interested in playing online casinos, you may check guides from Casino Jungle.
+If you are interested in playing online casinos, you may check guides from Best Online Casinos Canada.
 They test and compare the best one.

 Video Lottery terminals

 Video lottery terminals were first introduced in 1991.
 In 2005, the province attempted to limit the number of video lottery terminals available.
 The Nova Scotia government ordered the removal of 800 of these machines from various establishments.
 The next year, another 151 video lottery machines shut down.

 In 2010, the NSGC introduced their “My Play System.”
 This helped people addicted to video lottery terminals.